shalatan/shalatan.github.io/somethingTech.md

 - `IoT Protocols`

 ## <a name='Brief'></a>Brief

+### <a name='SSL'></a>SSL
+SSL or Secure Sockets Layer, is an encryption-based Internet security protocol, developed by Netscape in 1995 for the purpose of ensuring privacy, authentication and data intergrity in Internet communications.
+SSL is predecssor of modern `TLS` encryption used today.<br>
+A website that implements SSL/TLS has *HTTPS* in it's url instead of *HTTP*.
+- `Process involved in SSL/TLS encyption`:
+  - *Encrypts data* that is transmitted across web.
+  - *Initiates an authentication process* called Handshake between two communicating devices.
+  - Digitally signs in order to provide *data inegrity*, verifying that data is not tampered before reaching.
+- SSL has not been updated since SSL 3.0 in 1996 and is now deprecated.
+TLS is the up-to-date encryption protocol that is being used nowadays but people still tag it as SSL only.
+- `SSL Certificate`: SSL can only be implemented by websites that have an SSL certificate.
+It's like a card that proves someone is who they say they are.
+It's stored and displayed on the Web by a website's or application's server.
+One of the most important piecies of info in an SSL certificate is website's public key, which makes the encryption and authentication possible.
+User's device uses the public key to estblish secure encryption keys with web server.
+And web server stores a private key, that decrypts data encrpted with the public key.
+- `Types of SSL certificates`:
+  - Single-domain: Applies to only one domain.
+  - Wildcard: Applies to only one domain but also includes subdomains.
+Like www.cloudfare.com, blog.cloudfare.com.
+  - Multi-domain: Can apply to mulitple unrelated domains.
+- TLS uses `public key cryptography`, in which there are two keys, a public key shared with client via server''s SSL certificate and a private key.
+When client opens a connectionwith server the two devices uses the both keys to agree on a new key called `session key`, to encrypt further communcations between them.
+All HTTP requests and responses are then encrypted with these session keys.

 ### <a name='XMPP'></a>XMPP
 XMPP stands for Extensible Messaging and Presence Protocol, a communcation protocol used for instant messaging, presence information, and online collcaboration.XMPP messages are encoded in XML.